 As far as combining the key and fill lights, the setup should change considering what needs to be accomplished.
 For contrast and a little dramatic feeling, the key light should be at a slightly greater intensity than the fill light.

 For corporate videos that need to be shiny and glamorous, the two lights should be used at approximately the same intensity to avoid shadows and ensure the light is evenly diffused across the subject’s face.

-With camera, it really is all about angles and again, there are three basic ones: eye level, high angle and low angle.
+With the camera, it really is all about angles and again, there are three basic ones: eye level, high angle, and low angle.

 - High angle is shooting down on a person or having the camera significantly higher.
 This can give the subject a weak or childlike look so unless it’s an educational video that needs this sort of effect, it’s not advised to use it.

 - On the other hand, having the camera at a significantly lower angle than the subject and therefore “looking up” at the person creates an intimidating or foreboding look.

 I remember seeing a video shot at a low angle where the subject was the CEO of the company I was working at that time.
 His speech was great, the words were friendly but the way he appeared on the screen just made the audience look at his teeth and up his nostrils so the effect was lost.

 Just like in photography, the golden rule of filmed images is The rule of thirds.
 This is a visual cue that prompts you where to place subjects in your scene.